archimedon/docx2wordpress/README.md

 ## Run

 ### Setup
-`java -cp target/converter.jar com.rasajournal.DocxConvSetup '<WordPressHome>' '<WatchedDirectory>'
+`java -cp target/converter.jar com.rasajournal.DocxConvSetup WordPressHome WatchedDirectory

 This Creates the category files and and author directories and sets file permissions in an attempt to prevent accidental deletion - Note. this depends on the _current_ user's access privilege.